aunusualman/LT4REC/README.md

 Enter the piplines folder.
 ##### get the mask of single task:
 ctr task:

 ```python main.py --training_mode=single --task_id=0```

 cvr task:

 ```python main.py --training_mode=single --task_id=1```

 Your can adjust the nubmer of pruning iteriterations and final remaining parameter rate by seting the following parameters:

 ```--prune_pruning_iter & --prune_final_rate```

 Then you can get the mask of every task.
 According to the metrics, choose the best mask of every task and rename them to 0.pkl and 1.pkl.

 After that, You should create a mask folder named mask under the save_mtl_checkpoints_dir folder.

 Finally, move the masks to the mask folder.

 ##### traing the multi-task:
 ```python main.py --training_mode=mtl```
-The complete file path is as follows：
+The complete checkpoints file path is as follows：
 ```
 .
 ├── checkpoints